imcuteani/Azure_Databricks_Training_Feb/README.md

 # Azure_Databricks_Training_Feb
-This is the repo containing the SQL, Azure, Databricks training contents
+This is the repo containing the SQL, Azure, Databricks, Synapse and Data Analysis with Alteryx training contents